-2. Is the consequence too lenient?
+2. Is your response too soft?

 Maybe they don’t care because your consequence really isn’t a consequence at all.
 Threats are not consequences.
 Saying, “Keep it up and we’ll leave” isn’t a consequence.
 It is the threat of a consequence.
 Follow through is key.

-3. Is the punishment too harsh?
+3. Is your response too harsh?